 Driving licence issued outside EU/ EFTA

-If you have a valid driving licence that was issued outside one of the countries of the EU or the EFTA, or in the Netherlands Antilles or Aruba, you can use your license for another 185 days after becoming a resident in the Netherlands.
-During that period, you must obtain a Dutch driving licence.
+If you have a valid driving license that was issued outside the EU or the EFTA, or in the Netherlands Antilles or Aruba, you can use your license for another 185 days after becoming a resident in the Netherlands.
+During that period, you must obtain a Dutch driving license.